Christian the Younger of Brunswick: Campaigns of 1622-23

 In 1620 Christian joined the army of Prince Maurice of Orange in the Netherlands, then still at peace with Spain under the Twelve Years' Truce.
 The following year, he raised his own army to serve Frederick V, Elector Palatine, suffering three significant setbacks in the following two years: at the Battle of Höchst (1622), the Battle of Fleurus (1622), and lastly the Battle of Stadtlohn (1623).
-Christian fought alongside the Count of Mansfeld in the first two engagements, a colleague with whom his relationship was so difficult that in 1622 they came close to fighting a duel. in the first and third was beaten by Johan t'Serclaes, Count of Tilly.
+Christian fought alongside the Count of Mansfeld in the first two engagements, a colleague with whom his relationship was so difficult that in 1622 they came close to fighting a duel.
+In the first and third he was beaten by Johan t'Serclaes, Count of Tilly.

 In 1621, Christian was one of the few men to continue rallying behind Frederick V, who had only the year before claimed and been deposed from the throne of Bohemia following his crushing loss at the Battle of White Mountain.
 Frederick was still leader of the Protestant resistance rooted from the 1618 crushed Bohemian Revolution.
 What attracted Christian to the cause is arguable, but something that may have had to do with it was that before his campaigning, Christian declared a chivalric love for Elizabeth, Frederick's wife and daughter of James I of England, who at this point of the war had sent several thousand troops under Sir Horace Vere to the Palatinate.

 By the end of 1621 he had managed to raise 10,000 troops, with whom he wintered in Westphalia, gathering a great treasure from the dioceses of Münster and Paderborn.
 Christian's military actions began in 1622 when Ernst von Mansfeld began organizing his forces and expressed interest in linking up with his army, especially after his ally Georg Friedrich, Margrave of Baden-Durlach, was crushingly defeated at the Battle of Wimpfen.
 They were caught at the Battle of Höchst, 22 June 1622, and although Christian was defeated, he was able to escape with much of his army despite crossing a river under heavy fire and losing all of his baggage.
 The newly united Protestant army moved into Alsace, leaving Heidelberg, the capital of the Palatinate, to fall to Count von Tilly in September 1622, effectively forcing Frederick V out of the war.